selinawaang/CS2470-Gender-Bias-in-Children-s-Fairy-Tales/README.md

 - Kurita, K., Vyas, N., Pareek, A., Black, A. W., & Tsvetkov, Y. (2019).
 Measuring bias in contextualized word representations.
 Proceedings of the First Workshop on Gender Bias in Natural Language Processing. https://doi.org/10.18653/v1/w19-3823
 - Schröder, S., Schulz, A., Kenneweg, P., Feldhans, R., Hinder, F., & Hammer, B. (n.d.).
 Evaluating Metrics for Bias in Word Embeddings. https://doi.org/10.48550/arXiv.2111.07864

----

-This README provides a concise overview of your project, including the methodology, results, challenges, and future work, making it an excellent addition to your portfolio.